heykieran/xl-parse-clj/README.md

 ### Testing the formulas

 Included as part of this repository in the `resources` directory is an Excel Workbook **TEST1.xlsx**.

-**Sheet1** of the workbook contains a number of formulas with static input arguments i.e. arguments that do **not** refer to other cells or named ranges.
+The sheet **Sheet1** of the workbook contains a number of formulas with static input arguments i.e. arguments that  do **not** refer to other cells or named ranges.

-We can use this to verify that the clojure code being generated that, when executed, returns the same value as Excel.
+We can use this to verify that the clojure code being generated, when executed, returns the same value as Excel.

 The `core/run-tests` function does this.
-It looks at all the formulas in the second column of **Sheet1**, converts them to clojure code and evaluates that code.
+It inspects all the formulas in the second column of **Sheet1**, converts them to clojure code, and evaluates that code.
 The function returns a vector of maps, one per formula, with a key `:ok?` which will be set to true if the value returned by the clojure evaluation is equal to the value calculated by Excel.